fckwader/BA/README.md

 ## 1. Code
 The appendix includes the code used for imputation, synthesis and classification.
-Code is separated by dataset (EPRD / PIMA) to avoid complicated execution, and includes some redundancy as a result.
+Our classifier is written in Python, and can take user input to specify the file to be read, as well as the decision boundary for "Durability" if an EPRD-dataset is selected.
-Parameters such as file and algorithm to use are set in the code file directly, indicated by comments.
+As user input in R can be inconsistent across environments, the imputer and synthesis code is split by EPRD- and PID-dataset types.
+The file name, imputation method and synthesis percentage are set directly in the code.

 ### 1.1.
 Classifiers
-The classifier code files for both datasets use the same classification step with different preprocessing.
-File name can be specified in the file by adjusting the "path" variable.
+The classifier uses Python 3.9.
+Datasets that can be used are found in the  ***Datasets/***  directory.

 ### 1.2.
 Imputers
-Similarly, the imputer files are identical except for the preprocessing step.
-File path is set identically to classifier code, and the imputation algorithm can be changed to either "mice" or "knn".
+As preprocessing varies for EPRD and PID datasets, the imputation and synthesis are split into respective files.
+The file name can be specified using the ***path*** variable, and the imputation method is specified using ***method***, with possible values "mice" and "knn".

 ### 1.3.
 Synthesis
 Similar pattern.
-File path and percentage to impute can be set in the file.
+File name ***path*** and percentage to impute ***percentage*** can be set in the file.

 ## 2. Datasets